 The bill amends and reenacts R.S.
 40:5.5.3 and enacts R.S.
 36:204(A)(10) and 209(D)(4) to transfer the Seafood Safety Task Force from the Louisiana Department of Health to the Department of Culture, Recreation and Tourism.
 This transfer includes the establishment of new powers and duties for the lieutenant governor, who will oversee a seafood program that promotes Louisiana seafood and regulates imported seafood for health and safety.
-The bill also modernizes the Seafood Safety Task Force by updating its mission, responsibilities, and membership, as well as requiring annual reporting on its findings.
+The bill also modernizes the Seafood Safety Task Force by updating its mission, responsibilities, and membership, as well as requiring annual reporting on seafood safety recommendations.

 Statutes affected: SB40 Original: